Introduction

 How pneumonia is diagnosed (physical exams, chest X-rays, lab tests)

-Medical history and physical examination is important to diagnose pneumonia, especially chest auscultation.
+Medical history and physical examination are important to diagnose pneumonia, especially chest auscultation.
 Listening to the lungs with a stethoscope to detect abnormal lung sounds.
-Chest x ray shows the location and extent of pneumonia infection.
-Blood tests include cbc is necessary.
-Sputum test and pleural fluid examination is also helpful for the diagnosis.
+Chest x-ray shows the location and extent of this infection.
+Blood tests including CBC are necessary.
+A sputum test and pleural fluid examination are also helpful for the diagnosis.

 Treatment options (antibiotics for bacterial pneumonia, antiviral medications, supportive care)

-There are different treatment options for the infection of pneumonia.
-Treating pneumonia according to the pathogen such as antibiotics may be helpful for the bacterial pneumonia, antivirals for the virus causing pneumonia.
+There are different treatment options for this infection.
+But we can treat this disease according to the pathogen such as antibiotics may be helpful for bacterial pneumonia, and antivirals for the virus causing pneumonia.

 Prevention of Pneumonia